 If you are looking for an exciting hike or day trip to add to your trip throughout Utah and Arizona, consider exploring Glen Canyon National Recreation!
 And if you prefer an organized tour, consider the tour from Las Vegas that takes in the Horseshoe Bend, Antelope Canyon and Glen Canyon.

 Recommended by Sarah from Roadmaps and Restaurants

 Oak Creek Canyon, Arizona

 Oak Creek Canyon is one of the hidden gems of Arizona.
-When people think of Arizona they typically immediately remember Grand Canyon but Oak Creek Canyon remain an undiscovered beauty for many.
-Oak Creek Canyon runs from Flagstaff to Sedona in Coconino National Forest so it makes for a great day trip from Flagstaff or Sedona.
-It is approximately 12 miles long and the depth of the canyon ranges from 800 to 2000 ft.
-Even with Arizona’s dry climate, the creek is running the whole year round and therefore along the banks of it there is a lot of greenery and birds.
+When people think of Arizona, they typically immediately remember Grand Canyon, but Oak Creek Canyon remains an undiscovered beauty for many.
+Oak Creek Canyon runs from Flagstaff to Sedona in Coconino National Forest, so it makes for a great day trip from Flagstaff or Sedona.
+It is approximately 12 miles long, and the depth of the canyon ranges from 800 to 2000 ft.
+Even with Arizona’s dry climate, the creek is running the whole year round and therefore, along its banks, there is a lot of greenery and birds.

 The tall rocks are reflected in the pristine beauty of the water, and closer to Sedona, the surrounding rocks become even more majestic and turn bright red in color.
 In this area, you will find Sliding Rock State Park, which becomes a summer playground for young and old – here, the creek acts as a fun natural water slide.